 As I said at the very beginning of this video, recessions are normal, expansions in the economy are normal, and contractions are normal in both business cycles and economic cycles.
 It’s not something that can be avoided, however, it is something that we can stress test within your financial plan make sure we are positioned the right way to make sure that you can accomplish everything that you want to accomplish.
 We look forward to seeing you in the office and talking to you.
 Thank you so much for spending some time with me today.

-As always, if you have questions about your financial plan or simply want a second opinion on your retirement, give us a call at 913-393-1000 or fill out the form below.
+As always, if you have questions about your financial plan or simply want a second opinion on your retirement, give us a call at 913-393-1000 or schedule a complimentary consultation below.
 Our financial planners will sit with you and address your concerns and help you chart a path to your one best financial life.

 Founder & CEO

 Schedule a Complimentary Consultation

 Select the office you would like to meet with.
 We can meet in-person, by virtual meeting, or by phone.
 Then it’s just two simple steps to schedule a time for your Complimentary Consultation.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.